bomonike/bomonike.github.io/aws-kiro.md

 <a target="_blank" href="https://www.youtube.com/watch?v=G9e-zMiPPRk">VIDEO</a>:
 Can Kiro be as amazing as https://github.com/msitarzewski/agency-agents of 51 specialized AI agents just exploded to 13,000 stars in 5 days after going viral on Reddit.
 These aren't basic chatbots - they're specialized personas for every business function you can imagine.
 I break down what Agency-Agents is, why it blew up so fast, and which agents could literally replace entire departments.
 Whether you're building with Claude, Cursor, or any AI coding tool, this collection is insane.

+Kiro development in 2025 was led by Deepak Singh, Vice President of Developer Agents and Experiences at Amazon. ???

 <hr />